Does your newborn need to eat more at each feeding? Learn how to stop baby from snacking on the breast and take a full feeding.

 Except this method had its drawbacks, from creating unsustainable sleep habits to being a human pacifier.
 And of course, falling asleep usually meant short and frequent feeding sessions.

-Instead, try to keep your baby awake during feedings.
-That way, you’re certain that she’s actually eating and that she eats as long as possible.
+Instead, try to keep your baby awake and alert during feedings.
+That way, you’re certain that she’s eating and swallowing and that she eats as long as possible.
 Stroke her cheek, burp her and switch sides, even change her diaper.

 If she still falls asleep, gently wake her up and latch once again to see if she’s willing to keep feeding.